Linas Antanas Linkevičius

-Linas Antanas Linkevičius (born 6 January 1961) is a Lithuanian diplomat and a former Minister of Foreign Affairs and Minister of National Defence.
+Linas Antanas Linkevičius (born 6 January 1961) is a Lithuanian diplomat who has formerly served in the cabinet as Minister of Foreign Affairs and Minister of National Defence.
+He is currently Lithuania's Ambassador to Sweden.

 Early life

 He was born into an engineer and teacher family.
 His childhood and school years were spent in Kaunas.
 In 1978, he graduated from the Kaunas 7th Secondary School with a gold medal.
-From 1978-1983, he studied at the Faculty of Automation of Kaunas Polytechnic Institute, graduating with an electrical engineering degree.
+From 1978 to 1983, he studied at the Faculty of Automation of Kaunas Polytechnic Institute, graduating with an electrical engineering degree.
 During the rest of the 80s, he served as secretary of the local Lithuanian Komsomol district in Panemunė.

 Political career

 Linkevičius served as minister of National Defence from 1993 to 1996 and from 2000 to 2004.
 He was the Lithuanian Permanent Representative to NATO from 2005 until 2011.

+In 2011, he was appointed Ambassador to Belarus.

 Minister of Foreign Affairs, 2012–2020

 In December 2012 Linkevičius was appointed Minister of Foreign Affairs.

 Throughout his term as foreign minister, Linkevičius has corroborated Lithuania's status within many international and multilateral entities and organizations, including the United Nations, NATO and the European Union.
 He managed to establish strong personal ties with prominent international leaders like Laurent Fabius, Angela Merkel and Shimon Peres, whom he invited to be an advisor to the project of the Jewish Memorial Center in Vilnius, on the site of the Great Synagogue of Vilna.

 He is known to be a partisan of international collaboration in fields like science, sport and the arts, in order to strengthen the image of Lithuania and to enhance its global standpoint.

 In 2015, Linkevičius visited Saudi Arabia and met with the King Salman of Saudi Arabia.
 He said back then "I think that after this visit our relations will become much more systematic."

 Linkevičius expressed deep concern over the escalation of hostilities in the disputed region of Nagorno-Karabakh and called on Armenia and Azerbaijan to immediately halt fighting and progress towards a peaceful resolution.

 On 9 March 2018, after Poland's referral to the European Court of Justice, leaders of Latvia, Lithuania and Estonia expressed their support for Poland over the Article 7 of the Treaty on European Union.
 On 13 September 2018, Linkevičius has re-confirmed Lithuania's stand: "We will oppose the sanctions against Poland.
 This dialogue is very complicated but we believe that the result will be positive."